By GSR2R Admin | 6th October 2022

 Are you, as employers, watching for signs of discontent or bathing in wonderous oblivion?

-A recent WSJ article discusses burnout from people who have experienced it.
+A WSJ article discusses burnout from people who have experienced it.
 The article goes on to say that with boundaries gone, meetings multiplying, many say work has taken over their lives during the pandemic.

 This is a sentiment that we are hearing echoed by incredible recruiters on the verge of burn out.
 And people are putting themselves first, leaving employers to focus their attentions on how to stop high-performing talent from leaving.